AshwAthi8/Python/Basics_of_python.md

 ## Strings

-These are set of characters closed with double or single quotes are called strings.
 string="security"
+These are set of characters closed with double or single quotes.

-Here security is written in double quotes, hence is taken as a string. with length as 8.
+Here security is written in double quotes, hence it is taken as a string.

+With length as 8.

 To check length, python has built-in funtion, ```len(string name)```.